DesireeSalvant/DesireeSalvant/README.md

 **Understand the people.
 Decode the data.
 Drive change.**

-I’m a **Data Scientist** with an **MBA-HRM**, **SHRM-CP certification**, and **Data Science credentials**, specializing in **People, Behavioral, and Psychological Analytics** to drive smarter, human-centered decision-making.
+I’m a **Human-Centered Data Scientist** blending psychology, strategy, and storytelling.
+I focus on helping businesses understand and predict human behavior with psychology, strategy, and data.

 ---

 ## What I Do

-🔍 I help organizations unlock insights about both **employees and customers**, using predictive modeling, machine learning, and behavioral analysis to solve real business challenges:
+I help organizations unlock insights about both **employees and customers**, using predictive modeling, machine learning, and behavioral analysis to solve real business challenges:

 - Reduce **employee turnover** and **attrition risk**
 - Improve **workforce engagement**, learning, and retention